angular/angular/aio/content/guide/router.md

 Make the `AuthGuard` at least pretend to authenticate.

 The `AuthGuard` should call an application service that can login a user and retain information about the current user.
-Generate a new `AuthService` in the `admin` folder:
+Generate a new `AuthService` in the `auth` folder:

 <code-example language="none" class="code-shell">
-  ng generate service admin/auth
+  ng generate service auth/auth
 </code-example>

 Update the `AuthService` to log in the user: